-Western Balkans: EC adopted investment plan for green energy9.
-October 2020. / SEE Energy News
+Western Balkans: EC adopted investment plan for green energy, SEE Energy News

 The European Commission (EC) adopted an economic and investment plan for Western Balkans worth up to 9 billion euros.
 This is a part of the European Green Deal, a plan to make the European Union climate neutral by 2050.